-You cannot take a tax deduction for money sent to your son in prison -- or sent to anyone else, for that matter.
-Money, food, clothing, toys, and other items sent to a person is considered a gift, and gifts are not tax deductible.
-(The only exception to this is when you give money or other items to a qualified charity.
-Charitable donations can be included as an itemized deduction on Form 1040 Schedule A.) The short answer to your question is no.
+You can't take a deduction for money you send to your son or daughter in prison—or anyone else, for that matter.
+Money, food, clothing, toys, and other items sent to anyone for any reason and without compensation is usually considered a gift under the tax code.
+Gifts aren't tax-deductible, so the short answer to this question is no.

+An exception exists when you give money or other items to a qualified charity.
+Charitable donations can be included as an itemized deduction on Form 1040 Schedule A.

-One of the crucial tests for claiming a dependent is that the dependents cannot provide more than half of their own financial support.
-Angela can prove that both children lived with her for more than half the year.
-Angela can also prove the neither child provided more than half of their own support.
+One of the crucial tests for claiming a child dependent is that they must depend on others for more than half of their financial needs throughout the year.
+Angela can prove that both children lived with her for more than half the year, because Charles wasn't incarcerated until July.